mrmans0n/android-viewbyid-generator/README.md

 How to install
 --------------
-* In Android Studio or IntelliJ IDEA: Go to Preferences - Plugins - Browse repositories and search for `Android Annotations @ViewById injection code`
+* In Android Studio or IntelliJ IDEA: Go to Preferences - Plugins - Browse repositories, search for `Android Annotations @ViewById injection code` and install it.
 * Or if you prefer, go to the official JetBrains site and [download it](http://plugins.jetbrains.com/plugin/7376).

 Usage